 The Joy of Clojure by Michael Fogus and Chris Houser is a book that tries to take the reader beyond the language syntax, and show how to write fluent, idiomatic Clojure code.
 It teaches how to approach programming challenges from a Functional perspective and master the Lisp techniques that make Clojure so elegant and efficient.

-If you're familiar with Clojure, then you may know that at its heart lays a powerful set of immutable, persistent, collection types.
-This article covers the underpinnings of these collection types including a deep dive into a couple of them; namely vectors and maps, and presents an example of how viewing a problem through the lens of the "Clojure way" can greatly simply a design.
+This article covers Clojure collection types including a deep dive into vectors and maps, and presents an example of how viewing a problem through the lens of the "Clojure way" can simply a design.
+5

 InfoQ takes a look at how a combo of Clojure and Google AppEngine (GAE) powers a new online project management tool, how Clojure integrates with GAE's key/value store, and the power of LISP.
 5